bootstrapworld/curriculum/lessons/Data-Science/codap-exploring/langs/en-us/slides.md

 {layout="Launch"}
 # Expressions and Functions

+You know about Numbers, Strings, Booleans and Operators, all of which behave like they do in math.

+But what about expressions?

+You may remember expressions from algebra: @math{x + 1}.

 - Turn to @printable-exercise{pages/codap-apply-functions.adoc}.
-- Let's complete the first table together, with pencil and paper.
-- You complete the second table on your own.
+- Complete the table, calculating pounds doubled.

 ---
-{layout="Launch-DN"}
+{layout="Investigate"}
 # Expressions and Functions

- By using CODAP, we can evaluate expressions much more quickly and efficiently.
+By using CODAP, we can evaluate expressions much more quickly and efficiently than we might with paper and pencil.
 Rather than evaluating in our heads, we will provide CODAP with a formula so that CODAP can do the math!

+---
+{layout="Investigate-DN"}
+# Expressions and Functions

 - With your partner, open the @starter-file{animals} and use it to finish questions 1 and 2 on @printable-exercise{pages/codap-apply-functions.adoc}.
-- Note that attribute names that are more than one word need to be entered inside of tick marks.
+- For question 3, consider other scenarios where it would be useful to enter an expression or function as the formula for an attribute.

 ---
-{layout="Launch-DN"}
+{layout="Investigate"}
 # Expressions and Functions

 CODAP also allows us to insert _functions_ into the formula box! *Arguments* (or "inputs") are the values passed into the function.
 CODAP has lots of @link{https://codap.concord.org/help/functions, built-in functions} that we can use to play with our dataset.

+---
+{layout="Investigate-DN"}
+# Expressions and Functions

 - With your partner, complete @printable-exercise{pages/codap-apply-functions.adoc}.
-- What did you learn about the two functions `sqrt` and `stringLength`?
+- What did you learn about the function `sqrt`?

 ---
 {layout="Synthesize"}